 This fourth generation Taurus gave us an early look at its New Edge design language, as penned by Moray Callum, younger brother of famed Jaguar designer Ian Callum.

 Introduced at a time when ten percent of Honda car production was devoted to SUVs, the HR-V was one of the first crossovers, intended more for tarmac use than off-roading.
-European sales might have been better if Honda had offered a diesel engine.
 Production ended in 2006, and the next HR-V did not appear until nine years later.

 Honda’s first Insight was a strange machine with a very aerodynamic body and, in the interests of even better airflow, semi-enclosed rear wheels.
 It came to market two years after the Toyota Prius, but the Insight went on sale in the United States several months before its hybrid rival.

 This innovative car was an early sign that some part of the motor industry were taking environmental responsibilities seriously, a message that has still greater resonance in 2019.

 Co-developed with Mitsubishi, whose version was known as the Proudia, the Equus was a large, front-wheel drive luxury sedan sold mostly in the Middle and Far East.
 A version called the Centennial appeared briefly in some European markets.
 The Equus was replaced after ten years by a more modern rear-wheel drive car of the same name.